FabricioRomeu/FabricioRomeu/README.md

 - 👋 Hi, I’m @FabricioRomeu
-- 👀 I’m interested in mobile/web development
+- 👀 I’m interested in mobile/web development, dropshipping and e-commerce.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter, Wordpress, Php, SEO and web develpment.
 - 💞️ I’m looking to collaborate on flutter projects for graduation
 - 📫 How to reach me : fabriciogromeu@gmail.com